 Even since being diagnosed, he digs in his heels and refuses to take medication.
 “I’m 62 years old,” he told Hill.
 “Why would I want to get started with that now?”

-According to David E. Comings, M.D., Rose’s ADHD played significant roles in both his addiction to gambling and his ability to become one of the greatest ballplayers of all time.
+According to David E. Comings, M.D., Rose’s ADHD played significant roles in both his gambling and his ability to become one of the greatest ballplayers of all time.
 Rose describes the hard work and doggedness that took him to the top of his game, and he recounts what left him high and dry, with seven-figure attorney fees and a five-month prison sentence for tax evasion.
-“If I had been an alcoholic or drug addict, baseball would have suspended me for six weeks and paid for my rehabilitation,” he says.
+“If I had been an alcoholic or drug user, baseball would have suspended me for six weeks and paid for my rehabilitation,” he says.
 It’s apparent that Rose’s team doctors came up short when it came to ADHD.
 With treatment, he could possibly have controlled his urge to gamble.

 In his book, Rose explains his excruciating summer of 1989, when he went before several committees in an attempt to “keep his head of the chopping block.”
 Ultimately, his tactics failed and the late baseball commissioner Bartlett Giamatti slapped a one-year suspension on him.